-- To have a mix of house types and tenures (renting and owner occupied) suitable for young families, estate workers, and for the elderly as people's needs change. - To make sure that any development is in keeping with the current style and 'feel' of the current village. - To make sure that development is mainly on either previously built-on sites, some gaps in the current village footprint or on outlying sites.
+- To sustain local facilities and services, such as the pub, shop, school, and village hall. - To allow some small-scale and sensitively located development. - To have a mix of house types and tenures (renting and owner occupied) suitable for young families, Estate workers, and for the elderly as people's needs change. - To make sure that any development is in keeping with the current style and 'feel' of the current village. - To make sure that development is mainly on either previously built-on sites, some gaps in the current village footprint or on outlying sites.